Diwata-1: Deployment into orbit from the ISS

 Diwata-1 was set to be deployed from the International Space Station from the Kibo module.
 The satellite was inspected on board the station before its deployment in April for at least 18 months of program activity.
 The deployment mechanism for the satellite was the JEM Small Satellite Orbital Deployer (J-SSOD).

 By January 2016, the Kibo module had already deployed 106 small satellites.
 The Diwata-1 deployment marked the first attempt of the module to deploy a smaller, 50-kg class, microsatellite.
 The deployment of Diwata-1 was scheduled on April 20 or 21, 2016.
-Prior to the Cygnus launch, The DOST has made a request to JAXA to deploy the satellite into space between March 21 and April 30, 2016, at the time the ISS is at its highest altitude.
+Prior to the Cygnus launch, The DOST had made a request to JAXA to deploy the satellite into space between March 21 and April 30, 2016, at the time the ISS is at its highest altitude.
 The deployment was later announced to take place on April 27, 7:00 p.m (PST).
 The actual deployment occurred at 7:45 p.m. with British astronaut Tim Peake involved in the operation to put the satellite into orbit.

 In the occasion of the deployment, the Philippine flag was raised along with the Japanese flag at the Tsukuba Space Center of the JAXA.